10 Tips on How to Tell your Business Story

 - Do not exaggerate, do not brag to your audiences: have you ever attended a seminar or forum and the speaker struck you as someone proud or arrogant?
 Someone who spends lengthy minutes talking about their expensive watch, shoes, car, how they make 6 figure incomes a week?
 That’s totally irrelevant and a sure way to make audiences lose interest in your brand.
 Honestly, no one cares whether you graduated with 5 university degrees or whether you’ve rented an entire floor for your business.
 While these achievements are good, people would connect more to your failures and weaknesses.
 As ClickDo CEO Fernando Raymond puts it: “Human beings are more likely to connect with your failures and challenges than with your success.
 It’s from those challenging and messy moments that your audiences will draw inspiration and motivation.”

-- Public speaking skills: story telling is a skill and if you want to leave a mark on your audiences, you’ll have to embrace the tried and tested story telling skills.
+- Public speaking skills: Business storytelling is a skill and if you want to leave a mark on your audiences, you’ll have to embrace the tried and tested storytelling skills.
 If you’re addressing a gathering and explaining to them about your brand, your body language will need to be credible.
 Create those “Wow and Aha moments” on stage by using gestures, tonal variation, use of facts and figures, creating curiosity and suspense and the likes.
 For instance, you cannot talk about a huge milestone like making a million $$$ a week or monthly and say it in a dull, plain tone.
-Look your audiences in the eye, mention the figures in a deliberate slow manner, try to be a bit dramatic if it helps.
+Look your audiences in the eye, mention the figures in a deliberately slow manner, try to be a bit dramatic if it helps.

 - Keep your story simple: expunge any irrelevancies and unnecessary jargon from your story so that audiences understand it easily.
 Again, no one needs to hear about how you met your wife and she ran away when the business started struggling.
 Or how you wasted your time in your previous job.
 While you may think you’re encouraging someone facing a similar predicament, you’ll need to rise above that.
 Just talk about how you created your startup, how you founded your company and initial challenges you encountered, how you handled them, why and how you do things differently, and so on.
 Try and keep it business, personal and family stories should only be sprinkled over the story in moderation if relevant.